-When it comes to their politics, of course it’s all different.
-That much was obvious when the duo gave back to back speeches at the 67th Annual Alfred E. Smith Memorial Foundation Dinner in New York last week.
+The candidates for the US Presidential elections are now preparing for their final head to head debate.
+So, you’d imagine that their sparring might be absolute.
+But it’s not.
+Both candidates, President Barack Obama and Governor Mitt Romney profess to have a high opinion of one another…personally.
+But, when it comes to their politics, of course it’s all different.
+That much was obvious when the duo gave back-to-back speeches at the 67th Annual Alfred Smith Memorial Foundation Dinner in New York last week.

-Their speeches were certainly the highlights of the jovial evening organised in aid of the Roman Catholic church at the Waldorf Astoria hotel.
-It’s a bit of a tradition for the respective candidates to give speeches in election year at this significant fund-raising event.
+Because, their speeches were certainly the highlights of the jovial evening organised in aid of the Roman Catholic church.
+The Waldorf Astoria hotel event has the tradition of the respective candidates giving speeches in election year.

-Beyond the candidates speeches, the diners, who paid more than $2,500 per head, also heard words from Cardinal Timothy M. Dolan, the Archbishop of New York.
-Cardinal Dolan is also no stranger to public speaking following his speech prior to his accession to Cardinal in Rome.
+Beyond the candidates speeches, the diners, who paid more than $2,500 per head, also heard an Archbishop Dolan speech.
+Timothy Dolan, the Archbishop of New York is, of course, no stranger to public speaking.
+All the commentators acclaimed his speech prior to his accession to Cardinal in Rome.

-In their speeches the two candidates joked and poked fun at each other in a practised, professional and funny manner.
-This wasn’t brutal comedy but it was certainly fit for purpose.
+So, in their speeches the two candidates joked and poked fun at each other in a practised, professional and funny manner.
+This wasn’t brutal comedy.
+But it was certainly fit for purpose.

-Their respective speeches also contained some good self-deprecating humour…the sort of thing that you don’t expect to hear from a candidate, on message with only weeks to go before the all-important election.
+Their respective speeches also contained some good self-deprecating humour.
+This was the sort of thing that you don’t expect to hear from a candidate, on message with only weeks to go before the all-important election.

 The speeches were clearly well-written by good comic writers.
-And the candidates, reading from scripts, were well-prepared and practised.
+And the candidates, who both read from scripts, had clearly prepared themselves and practised beforehand.
 They paused in all the right places, timed their pauses and waited for the laughs.
-And they did laugh, genuine laughter.
+And they did laugh as this was genuine laughter.